 SHINee Jonghyun in Playboy by EXO

 We’ll start with arguably one of the most popular background vocalists out there: SHINee’s Jonghyun for EXO’s Playboy (Korean/Mandarin).
-Jonghyun himself wrote and composed this song, so every single melody and turn of phrase was originally his anyway.
-Even after EXO gave their own take of the song, Jonghyun’s vocals still remain.
-He has even sung his own rendition of it live a few times now.
+Jonghyun himself wrote and composed this song, so every single melody and turn of phrase was originally his.
+Even after EXO had recorded their own take of the song, Jonghyun’s vocals still remain.
+The latter has even sung his own rendition of it live a few times now.

 Spica Kim Boa in… well, in the background of many, many songs